WHERE'S MY COFFEE?

 WHERE DOES YOUR COFFEE COME FROM?

-Coffee is predominantly grown in Sub-Tropical Climates between the Tropic of Capricorn and the Tropic of Cancer.
-We source our coffee from all over the world, but generally have a good selection of African coffees along with some Central and Southern Americans beans.
+Coffee is predominantly grown in sub-tropical climates between the Tropic of Capricorn and the Tropic of Cancer.
+We source our coffee from all over the world, but generally have a good selection of African coffees along with some Central and Southern American offerings.
+We work closely with importers and producers to provide a range of delicious seasonal coffee, year-round.

 IS YOUR COFFEE FAIRTRADE?